Broad-winged hawk

 The broad-winged hawk (Buteo platypterus) is a medium-sized hawk of the genus Buteo.
 During the summer, some subspecies are distributed over eastern North America, as far west as British Columbia and Texas; they then migrate south to winter in the Neotropics from Mexico south to southern Brazil.
 Other subspecies are all-year residents on Caribbean islands.
 As in most raptors, females are slightly larger than males.
 Broad-winged hawks' wings are relatively short and broad with a tapered, somewhat pointed appearance.
 The two types of coloration are a dark morph with fewer white areas and a light morph that is more pale overall.
-Although the broad-winged hawk's numbers are relatively stable, populations are declining in some parts of its breeding range because of forest fragmentation.
+Although the broad-winged hawk's overall population is increasing, populations are declining in some parts of its breeding range because of forest fragmentation.